Drug & Alcohol Policy

 Note: While the institution recognizes that RCW 69.50 et seq. and RCW 69.51A et seq. are now state law, these state laws do not repeal or modify federal laws.

-All employees and students are informed that the university has established a Drug-Free Awareness Program informing students and employees via institutional catalog and posted flyers on campus about:
+All employees and students are informed that the university has established an Alcohol and Substance Abuse Education Program informing students and employees via email, institutional catalog, and posted flyers on campus about:

 - Our policy of maintaining a drug-free school;

-- Any available drug counseling, rehabilitation, and student assistance programs; and
+- Any available alcohol and drug counseling, rehabilitation, and student assistance programs;

-- The penalties that may be imposed upon students for drug above violations occurring on College property, as defined above.
+- The penalties that may be imposed upon students for drug abuse violations occurring on College property, as defined above.

 POSSESSION, SALE AND/OR CONSUMPTION OF NON-PRESCRIPTION AND ILLEGAL DRUGS